jasperlepardo/jasperlepardo/content/project/accessible-kitchen-display-system.md

 ---
-title: 'Addressing Color Blindness Accessibility: Use Case Analysis'
+title: Addressing Color Blindness Accessibility
 description: >
     This use case revolves around addressing the accessibility issue related to color blindness among our employees.
 It involves evaluating the current